-In a way you can compare it to the Jedi lightsaber cutting through the Sith Lord.
-The need for this kind of gadget was long pending as breaching and lock picking often take crucial time, and high end explosives are just not the options sometimes.
+You can compare it to the Jedi lightsaber cutting through the Sith Lord.
+The need for this kind of gadget was long pending as breaching and lock picking often take crucial time, and high-end explosives are just not the options sometimes.

 11. Prism 200C Backpack

-Although, these types of machines are not new but Prism 200C was the first gadget that is small enough to be used by only one person.
-The Prism can see through almost any material, be it wood or concrete brick and provides a more realistic view of things in a room.
+Although these types of machines are not new, Prism 200C was the first gadget small enough to be used by only one person.
+The Prism can see through almost any material, be it wood or concrete brick, and provides a more realistic view of things in a room.

 10. Wrist Mounted Display